-This handbook has been compiled to address frequently asked questions by occupational therapy students.
+This handbook has been compiled to address frequently asked questions by occupational therapy doctoral students.
 It has been designed primarily as a starting point for understanding basic program information.
 Additional information may be found in the General Catalog of the University or in the Drake University Student Handbook.
-To the extent the provisions of this handbook conflict with the General Catalog or the Drake University Student Handbook, this handbook shall prevail with regard to all occupational therapy students registered in the College of Pharmacy and Health Sciences.
-Alternative sources of information are encouraged; namely, faculty advisors, the Academic and Student Affairs Office, or other faculty members.
+To the extent the provisions of this handbook conflict with the General Catalog or the Drake University Student Handbook, this handbook shall prevail with regard to all occupational therapy doctoral students registered in the College of Pharmacy and Health Sciences.
+Alternative sources of information are encouraged; namely, faculty advisors, the Office of Student Affairs and Enrollment Management or other faculty members.
 The occupational therapy program of the Drake University College of Pharmacy and Health Sciences is currently in candidacy status with the American Council on Occupational Therapy Education.

 The Vision for the College

-A diverse community of learners leading te way to a healthy world.
+A diverse community of learners leading the way to a healthy world.